 You don’t have to stick to your local area to invest; a smart investor finds the most profitable areas to meet their income goals.

-That’s where heatmaps are critical to choosing the areas you want to invest in.
+That’s where heatmaps and property hotspots are critical to choosing the areas you want to invest in.
+Have a look at Property Heat Maps now

-With this level of focus you’ll find it easier to find the right properties to fit your needs.
-Although the big property sites don’t show you deals by strategy – that’s one of the things that our software does – you can search for properties at auction, Buy-Refurb-Refinance, HMOs, etc.
+With this level of focus, you’ll find it easier to find the right properties to fit your needs.
+Although the big property sites don’t show you deals by strategy – that’s one of the things that our software does – you can search for properties at auction, Buy-Refurb-Refinance, HMOs, etc. – Check out Deal Finder now

 Although virtual viewings have been around for a while, the systems have been refined and are more sophisticated as more and more estate agents have realised that it’s the only way to keep sales moving.

-Virtual viewings mean the current occupant only has one upheaval for the initial video recording, then multiple potential purchasers can see the property at its best.
-This has been one of the key technologies to keeping the property market positive during the long lockdown periods.
+Virtual tours and viewings mean the current occupant only has one upheaval for the initial video recording, then multiple potential purchasers can see the property at its best.
+This has been one of the key technologies to keep the property market positive during the long lockdown periods.

 Now all this is available in seconds, in a few clicks.
 It takes weeks of hard graft out of the equation.
 You don’t even need to use a spreadsheet to work out alternative scenarios – it’s all instant.
-Check out our Property insights features – change the monthly rental and immediately see the profitability, for instance.
+Check out our Instant Property Valuation Reports and insights features – change the monthly rental or occupancy rates and immediately see the impact on profitability, for instance.

 Unfortunately, there are still some areas technology has not yet reached.